jessicadoucette/word-guess-game/README.md

 7. Next function, I check for incorrect letters using push and .textcontent

 8. Next function is checking to see if I won.
-I could not get this to work!
-Want to learn where I went wrong on this.
+Huge thanks to @Brady, he showed me how I needed an else function and a new game reset to reset the game.

 9. Lastly, I have an event listener for the New Game button and my onkeyup function so the browser can read the key clicks.
 The if statement was created so only A-Z characters can be entered.

 <H2>What I want to learn (why I signed up for a tutor)</H2>
 1. How to switch out the guess image with the feminst icon word
-2. Where I went wrong with the checkWin